The Global Food System

 Although much of the conversation about the global food market has centered on demand, supply-side factors—including public-private partnerships—also drive meat and dairy production, particularly in regions that are ill-equipped to address a rise in infectious and chronic diseases.

 The importance of the interdependence between human, animal, and planetary health is gaining traction as a key principle of public health policy.
 One example is the One Health concept.
 Formally introduced around 2004, the One Health concept is an approach that advances an interdisciplinary, multi-sectoral strategy to optimize health for people, animals, and our shared planet.

-However, the One Health approach does not adequately reflect the principle of justice or rights-based approaches, including respect for the intrinsic value of people and animals.
+However, the One Health approach does not adequately reflect the principles of justice or primary prevention.

 One of our public policy priorities is to ensure that a Just One Health approach is reflected in the policy recommendations of intergovernmental organizations such as the World Health Organization and the United Nations Environment Program.
 Additionally, we work to ensure that the Sustainable Development Goals include a Just One Health approach centered on rights, health, and wellbeing.